Overview and scrutiny

 We believe that for scrutiny to be effective, the process must be open, fair, constructive and positive.
-Our aim will be to challenge so we can ultimately improve, not apportion blame, when things go wrong.

 We try to provide opportunities at appropriate stages of the process for those who wish to contribute.
 So that you know what to expect and how you will be treated when you give evidence to our scrutiny committees, we have produced Overview and Scrutiny guidance for witnesses.
 It is important that you feel comfortable with the process, so we also ask those who give evidence to give feedback to enable us to monitor and improve our process.